-An expanded PDF version of “Carbondale After Dark” is available exclusively at hbkoplowitz.com.
+The PDF version of “Carbondale After Dark” is available HERE.

 CAD is a profusely illustrated anthology of history, essays and short stories that provides a blow-by-blow account of the political and cultural upheavals that led to the May 1970 riots in Carbondale, and how protests evolved into street parties and a massive Halloween celebration.
 It also chronicles streakers, bands, bars, hangouts, protest movements and street people, and efforts by city and school officials to control the madness.
 In other words, all the things that get left out of official histories and Chamber of Commerce brochures.
 CAD is also filled with historic photos and period illustrations.

-A PDF (Portable Document Format) is more versatile than a Nook or Kindle ebook because the format is cross-platform, meaning a PDF can be read on both a Nook and a Kindle, as well as an iPad and most other tablets, smartphones and computers, regardless of operating system.
+A PDF (Portable Document Format) can be read on both a Nook and a Kindle, as well as an iPad and most other tablets, smartphones and computers, regardless of operating system.

-The CAD PDF costs the same as the Nook and Kindle versions — $9.99 — but is only available from this website.
-Here’s a simple tutorial on how to download PDF files on computers, tablets and smartphones.
+Here’s a tutorial on how to download PDF files on computers, tablets and smartphones.